 When the British evacuated Boston on March 17, 1776, a fleet remained in the harbor.
 On June 13, 1776, the Americans opened fire on the British vessels.
 Before they sailed away, the British sent a boat to the lighthouse and set a time charge that blew it up.

-A second Boston Light was built in 1783, and it is now the second oldest lighthouse in the United States.
+A second lighthouse was built in 1783, and it is now the second oldest in the United States.